Tech Update: Render on Substrates

 - The ICF system has been accepted by the LABC Warranty Innovations Team.
 AND

-- Have a valid and current third party product approval (BBA or BDA) confirming it has been assessed to provide the weatherproof protection to an Insulated Concrete Formwork substrate consisting of EPS, EPS etc. OR
+- Have a valid and current third party product approval (BBA or BDA) confirming it has been assessed to provide the weatherproof protection to an ICF substrate consisting of EPS, EPS etc. OR

 In addition to the above requirements: